arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

   The circuit:
   - Arduino Nano 33 BLE Sense.

-  Based on examples created by Riccardo Rizzo, Jose García, and Benjamin Dannegård.
+  Code based on examples created by Riccardo Rizzo, Jose García, and Benjamin Dannegård.
   Modified by Taddy Ho Chung and José Bagur (16/02/22).
 */